The League at a Glance

 Local Leagues around the state conduct Issue and Education forums to help their communities understand what’s at stake.

 LWV Minnesota conducts periodic studies about important issues with regards to voting, the election process, and the legislature.

 Join us for annual member conferences, rallies and marches, voter registration events, Centennial activities, or Day at the Capitol.

-We offer training at key points during the year for moderating candidate forums, event planning for public League events, and more.
+We offer training at key points during the year for moderating candidate forums, event planning for League events, and more.

 Services For Local Leagues